Thursday, 14 December 2023

 Start Apache again.

-The “Class 'Imagick' not found” error in Laravel occurs because the Imagick PHP extension is missing or disabled.
-By installing Imagick, enabling it in your php.ini file, restarting your server, and verifying the installation, you can easily resolve this issue.
-Imagick is powerful and essential for advanced image processing tasks, and setting it up properly ensures your Laravel application can handle image manipulation smoothly and efficiently.
+The "Class 'Imagick' not found" error in Laravel happens when the Imagick PHP extension is not installed or is turned off.
+You can easily fix this problem by installing Imagick, turning it on in your php.ini file, restarting your server, and checking that it is working.
+Imagick is a powerful tool that is necessary for advanced image processing tasks.
+If you set it up correctly, your Laravel app will be able to handle image manipulation quickly and easily.

 No comments: